innovationinsoftware/policy-dev/lab6.md

 - Typical real-world times

 **Challenge:**
-Write a comprehensive test file for a time-based policy that covers:
+Write a comprehensive set of test files for a time-based policy that covers:
 - All valid cases
 - All expected failure cases
 - At least one edge case